ulixee/hero/docs/advanced-client/tab.md

 #### **Arguments**:

 - state `object` | `function(assert: IPageStateAssert): void`.
 A state object or just the callback directly as a shorter option.
-  - name? `string`.
-Optional name of the state
   - url? `string` | `Regexp`.
 Optional url to run this state on (useful for running in a loop)
   - all `function(assert: IPageStateAssert): void`.
 A synchronous function that will be true if all assertions evaluate to true.
     - assert `function(statePromise: Promise<T>, assertionValueOrCallbackFn: (function(result: T): boolean)): void`.
 A function that takes a Promise as a first parameter, and a callback that will be checked when new state is available.